MOHDSHEES/portal_offtheweb/README.md

 <br/>

 <h4>For analytics to work: </h4>
-i).
+&emsp;i).
 Register on google analytics and register site on google search console.
 <br/>
-ii).
+&emsp;ii).
 Paste the "PROPERTYID", "CLIENT_EMAIL" and "PRIVATE_KEY" in .env.
 <br/>
 3).
 Open the terminal and run 'npm run dev'.